 Students can captures animal facts using Spark Video.
 On each slide of Spark Video students can add an image related to an animal they are studying.
 The keyword search feature lets students search for images without leaving Spark Video.
 The narration feature allows students to record their voice as they talk about their animal.
 Here’s an example hosted on YouTube all about Sea Turtles.
 In this post I share a range of Spark Video activities including one that combines Spark Video and Garageband.

 Spark Page is a fantastic website creation tool where students can share interviews with community members.
-With Spark Page, students can type up an interview with a member of their community and add pictures related to the topics they talked about during their conversation.
-If your students have filmed an interview they can also add an audio file as a link (if it is stored in Google Drive or Dropbox) or embed a video recording (if it is hosted on YouTube, Vimeo or Spark Video).
+With Spark Page, students can type up an interview with a member of their community.
+Then they can add pictures related to the topics they talked about during their conversation.
+If your students have filmed an interview they can also add an audio file as a link (if it is stored in Google Drive or Dropbox).
+Students can also embed a video recording (if it is hosted on YouTube, Vimeo or Spark Video).
 When students are finished, they will have a website they can share with other people who are interested in learning more about a local celebrity!

-A vocabulary spotlight can bring new words to life and help students connect images and icons to a topic.
-Spark Post lets students choose one or more pictures for a graphic and layer text on top.
-If you haven’t used Spark Post recently, you may have missed the new update which lets students add icons to their Spark Post creations too.
+A vocabulary spotlight can bring new words to life.
+This activity can help students connect images and icons to a topic.
+Spark Post lets students choose one or more pictures for a graphic.
+Then they can layer text on top.
+If you haven’t used Spark Post recently, you may have missed the new update.
+It lets students add icons to their Spark Post creations too.
 If students are studying geographical features like mountains, they can create a Spark Post similar to this example.

 Designing Learning Activities